Terrorism: Texas Penal Code §76.02

 Or apply for a free consultation here

-Commission of any of the new offenses carries a mandatory penalty level enhancement and a mandatory minimum sentence of 15 years for felonies and 180 days for misdemeanors.
+Convictions for any of the new offenses result in a penalty classification-level increase from the underlying offense and mandatory minimum sentences in certain circumstances.
 In addition to the new criminal laws, the legislature also created a “Terrorist Offender Registry,” similar to the sex offender registry.
-These new terrorism laws went into effect on September 1, 2023.

-The Penal Code codifies the Texas Terrorism law under Title 12 “Terrorism,” Chapter 76 “Terroristic Offenses.”
+The Penal Code classifies the Texas Terrorism law under Title 12 “Terrorism,” Chapter 76 “Terroristic Offenses.”
 Learn more about the Texas offense of Terrorism below.

 What is the current Texas law about Terrorism?